dcupolillo/ROIpy/README.md

 ### Scanfields

 Refers to **Scanimage** `scanimage.mroi.scanfield.fields.RotatedRectangle` objects.
-Generates and saves :floppy_disk: a number of single-plane json-formatted `.roi` files corresponding to the different zlayers to be loaded to **ScanImage** ROI Editor for multiple ROI (mROI) definition.
+Generates and saves 💾 a number of single-plane json-formatted `.roi` files corresponding to the different zlayers to be loaded to **ScanImage** ROI Editor for multiple ROI (mROI) definition.

 Similarly to `Morphology` bundles, a `Scanfield` object includes a series of `ScanfieldBundle`: